So you wanna learn about the Paleo Diet, eh?

 The Paleo Diet also almost completely eradicates sugar.
 Unless you’re getting your sugar from a fruit, forget it.
 Sugar causes an energy spike and crash in your system, turns to fat unless it’s used immediately, and wreaks all kind of havoc on our bodies.

 So, no grains, no sugar, no processed foods.
-Many studies have shown that an incredible number of diseases and lifestyle issues can be reversed with these three simple changes.
-Take a look at this time magazine article on cancer patients who switched to a zero-sugar diet and saw positive results.
+Whether you’re talking about the paleo diet or not, many studies have shown that an incredible number of diseases and lifestyle issues can be reversed with these three simple changes.

 But where’s my energy?